dsnezhkov/zombieant/README.md

 > The `__libc_start_main()` function shall perform any necessary initialization of the execution environment, call the main function with appropriate arguments, and handle the return from main().
 If the main() function returns, the return value shall be passed to the exit() function. `__libc_start_main()` is not in the source standard; it is only in the binary standard.

-General idea is to hook `main()`, execute payload logic and trampoline back to main.
+General idea is to hook the real `main()`, execute payload logic and trampoline back to it.
 Yes, we can use hooking techniques in preloads.

 Code discussion / demo:

+TBD: file name

 ```c
 /* Trampoline for the real main() */